Stable fixed points of combinatorial threshold-linear networks: Composite graphs that are never stable motifs

 \begin{definition}[composite graph] Given a set of graphs $G_1,\ldots,G_m$, and a graph $\widehat{G}$ on $m$ nodes, the {\it composite graph} with {\it components} $G_i$ and {\it skeleton} $\widehat{G}$ is the graph $G$ constructed by taking the union of all component graphs, and adding edges between components according to the following rule: if $u \in G_i$ and $v \in G_j$, then $u \to v$ in $G$ if and only if $i \to j$ in $\widehat{G}$.
 (See Figure~\ref{fig:general-composite}.) \end{definition}

 A key feature of composite graphs is that for each component $G_i$, the rest of the graph treats all the nodes in the component identically in terms of the edges projected to that component.
-Specifically, in a composite graph, the rest of the graph is \emph{simply-added} onto each component.
+Specifically, in a composite graph, the rest of the graph is simply-added onto each component, so that $G_i \ \dot\cup\ (G\setminus G_i)$ is a \emph{simply-added split} for each component (see Section~\ref{sec:uniform-in-degree}).
 This fact was key to proving the following result from \cite{fp-paper} that enables us to immediately rule out certain composite graphs as stable motifs.

 \begin{theorem}[Theorem 8 in \cite{fp-paper}] Let $G$ be a composite graph of components $G_{1},\ldots,G_{m}.$ If some component $G_i$ is not a permitted motif, then $G$ is not a permitted motif.
 In particular, $G$ is not a stable motif. \end{theorem}